EnriqueSPR/leaf_disease/README.md

 Mean absolute error(mae) and mean squared error(mse) were used as evaluation metrics.
 As loss function mse was used to penalize more the large errors.

       Final model -> mae:  0.06, mse:  0.22, loss:  0.06

+In the plot below the predicted values for the test set are ploted against the truth values.
+The red line represents the perfect prediction, whereas the purple line is the trend line (r<sup>2</sup>=0.58)

 <img src="figures/pred_vs_truth.png" width="400"/>